Skip over main navigation

 2) Our programmes

-We aim for the BSA’s programmes to be increasingly effective at engaging communities who are under-represented in science.
+We aim for the British Science Association’s programmes to be increasingly effective at engaging communities who are under-represented in science.
 Our goal is to diversify the audiences reached, year-on-year for each programme, and to increase the effectiveness of our programmes using evidence and evaluation.

 We want our programmes to be inclusive and to reach diverse audiences.
 Below are some examples of how we are doing this:

-• Speakers and participants in the For Thought (previously known as the Huxley Summit) include leaders from business, the arts, and science that are also diverse in terms of race and gender.
+• Speakers and participants in For Thought include leaders from business, the arts, and science that are also diverse in terms of race and gender.

 • Year after year, we see an even gender split on the numbers of students completing CREST Awards.